AljoschaMeyer/vorpal-setorprint/README.md

 - `options`: The following values of the option object are used:
   - `validate`: an optional function to validate and parse the input.
 Receives `args[key]` and should return either the value for `obj[key]`, or null, in which case `obj[key]` remains unchanged.
   - `print`: The function to be called when the added command is run without arguments.
 Defaults to `sop.options.print`.
-  - `description`: The description string used in the help command.
-Defaults to `sop.options.describe(key)`.
   - `failedValidation`: A function which is called when `validate` returns null.
 Defaults to `sop.options.failedValidation`.
   - `passedValidation`: A function which is called when `validate` does not return null.
 Defaults to `sop.options.passedValidation`.